Looking to get a bed for your baby but can’t decide between a bassinet vs cradle?

 Nowadays, they looked, more or less, like a rocking bassinet with wooden slats or rails.

 A few come with a mesh wall, like the BabyBjorn Cradle.
-(Which is also considered a non-toxic bassinet!)
+Which is also considered a non-toxic bassinet!
+(By the way, check out my detailed BabyBjorn Cradle review here)

 Most can also be made stationary if needed or have a mechanism to adjust their rocking, so it won’t rock at a certain angle.